maddenp/iotaa/README.md

 ### Dry-Run Mode

 Use the CLI `--dry-mode` switch (or call `dryrun()` programmatically) to run `iotaa` in a mode where no post-`yield` statements in `@task` bodies are executed.
-When applications are written such that no state-changing statements precede the final `yield` statement, dry mode will report the current condition of the workflow, pointing out pending requirements that block workflow progress.
+When applications are written such that no state-changing statements precede the final `yield` statement, dry-run mode will report the current condition of the workflow, identifying pending requirements blocking workflow progress.

 ## Helpers

 Several public helper callables are available in the `iotaa` module:

 - `asset()` instantiates an asset to return from a task function.
-- `dryrun()` enables dry-run mode.
+- `dryrun()` activates dry-run mode.
 - `refs()` accepts a task object and returns a `dict` mapping `int` indexes (if the task `yield`s its assets as a `list` or as a single asset) or `str` (if the task `yield`s its assets as a `dict`) keys to the `ref` attributes of the task's assets.
-- `logcfg()` configures Python's root logger to support `logging.info()` et al calls, which `iotaa` itself makes.
-It is called when the `iotaa` CLI is used, but could also be called by standalone applications with simple logging needs.
+- `logcfg()` configures Python's root logger to support `logging.info()` (et al.) calls, which `iotaa` itself makes.
+It is called by the `iotaa` CLI, but is available for standalone applications with simple logging needs to call programmatically.
 - `main()` is the entry-point function for CLI use.
 - `run()` runs a command in a subshell -- functionality commonly needed in workflows.
 - `runconda()` runs a command in a subshell with a named conda environment activated.